-- Apply thread sealing compounds (pipe dope/Teflon tape) sparingly and only to the male threads of the pipe joints.
+Apply thread sealing compounds (pipe dope/Teflon tape) sparingly and only to the male threads of the pipe joints.
 Do not apply sealing compound to the first two threads.
-Use pipe dope or Teflon tape marked as being resistant to the action of liquid petroleum (LP/propane) gases. - 4.
-Use only a smooth jaw adjustable wrench (such as a monkey wrench) as a back up on the body of the 24 Volt Gas Valve when tightening the first pipe nipple into the body of the valve.
+Use pipe dope or Teflon tape marked as being resistant to the action of liquid petroleum (LP/propane) gases.

+- 4. Use only a smooth jaw adjustable wrench as a back up on the body of the 24 Volt Gas Valve when tightening the first pipe nipple into the body of the valve.
 DO NOT use a standard pipe wrench (Stillson wrench) with metal tooth jaws as this may permanently damage the valve. - 5.
 Use a standard pipe wrench (Stillson wrench) as a back up on the first pipe nipple installed above when connecting other fittings and pipe in the supply gas line to prevent the 24 Volt Gas Valve on the water heater from twisting during installation. - To prevent damage, care must be taken not to apply too much torque when connecting the supply gas line to the water heater. - 7.
-Install a sediment trap (drip leg) as shown in Figure 48 on page 37. - 8.
-Install a Main Gas Shutoff valve in the supply gas line as shown in Figure 48 on page 37.
+Install a sediment trap as shown in Figure 54 on page 40. - 8.
+Install a Main Gas Shutoff valve in the supply gas line as shown in Figure 54 on page 40.